-As shown in the above graph the VBI and ABI are now over 100 and 110 respectively.
+As shown in the above graph the VBI and ABI are now over 110 and 120 respectively as at 31 March 2017.
 Points worth noting are:

-- While the dynamic asset allocation process governing the portfolio management of the DBD is aimed at smoothing out the volatility of the VBI and ABI, we are unable to entirely eliminate the volatility due to the nature in which assets and liabilities are accounted for, as described above.
+- While the dynamic asset allocation process governing the portfolio management of the DBD is aimed at smoothing out the volatility of the VBI and ABI, we are unable to entirely eliminate this risk due to the nature in which assets and liabilities are accounted for, as described above.

 - The dynamic asset allocation process has ensured that the portfolio was suitably positioned to benefit from the strong returns experienced in equity markets over the past 18 months.